salesforcecli/plugin-packaging/messages/package_convert.md

 It then creates a new package version in the Dev Hub with contents based on the specified first-generation package.

-The latest released non-patch package version from the specified first-generation package will be converted.
+By default, the latest released non-patch version from the specified first-generation package will be converted.
+Use --patch-version to override the default.
+Read more about --patch-version option in help

 To retrieve details about a package version create request, including status and package version ID (04t), run "<%= config.bin %> package version create report -i 08c...".